harayoki/msx_pyutils/simple_sc2_converter/README.md

 # Simple SC2 Converter (WIP)

-(!)
-This tool is under development and may change in future releases.

 A small utility to convert PNG images into MSX Screen 2 (`.sc2`) binaries or palette-constrained PNG previews.
-Screen 4 (`.sc4`) support has been removed; use the C++ converter if you need that format.

 The dithering and pre-MSX1 image processing were reimplemented in Python based on the C++ version, but the Python implementation is slower and not planned to receive further updates.
 Use the C++ CLI for general-purpose conversion;